DM9933/Selenium_Basics/README.md

 # Selenium Basic Automation Testing with Java

-This repository contains a step-by-step guide to mastering Selenium WebDriver with Java.
-It is based on a series of lectures designed to teach key concepts of Selenium automation testing, including browser interactions, locators, TestNG, assertions, and advanced topics like the Page Object Model.
+This repository is a practical guide to mastering Selenium WebDriver with Java, covering essential topics for automation testing, including browser setup, cross-browser testing, headless mode, locators, TestNG, assertions, handling alerts and frames, navigation commands, and the Page Object Model framework.
+Perfect for beginners and professionals aiming to enhance their test automation skills.

 ---